 Disobedience.
 Next, we do what God has forbidden because we don’t believe Him.

 Destruction.
 Finally, we suffer the destructive consequences of sin because of our disobedience.

 Satan masks his deceptions in beautiful packaging that appeals to our natural senses and desires.
 He promises that there will be no repercussions for indulging in sinful practices that God clearly says will end in destruction.
 Before yielding to the devil’s temptations, we should always consider the consequences that will inevitably follow.

 The last thing Satan wants us to think about is the devastating outcome of sin.
 That’s why he tempts us to minimize our sin by claiming that nobody’s perfect or that we just made a mistake.
 We’ve also fallen for his deception when we only focus on the goodness of God and not on His righteousness and holiness, which require that consequences follow sin.

 When the Holy Spirit controls our lives, He reminds us of the painful outcome of disobedience because He’s both the giver of truth and our protector.
 People who are living righteously and obediently before God can recognize sin and deception and know what is right and wrong.

 Have there been consequences of sin in your life that can remind you of the danger of going down that path again?
 Remember to stand firm in Christ and refuse to head down that path.
 Instead, trust the Lord to make a way for you, even when there seems to be no way.
 He always comes through when we trust in Him.

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “The Great Deception” which airs this weekend on TV.
+This article was originally published on June 11, 2017, and is adapted from the Sermon Notes for Dr. Stanley’s message “The Great Deception” which airs this weekend on TV.